SuzanoVini/BMI-calcutator/README.md

 4. Search the category the user fits in using the BMI value generated;
 5. Once the script has found the category it will show the results in HTML page.

-Since it was not created a data server, an extension named LiveServer in VSCode had to be downloaded so that the web browser could interpret that the data is storaged in a server, that is essencial for a request to work.
+Since it is a web page and it was not created a data server, an extension named LiveServer in VSCode had to be downloaded so that the web browser could interpret that the data is storaged in a server, that is essencial for a request to work.

 ![Live Server](https://github.com/SuzanoVini/BMI-calcutator/blob/main/live%20server%20install.png)